malthee/patter-pal/README.md

 - Develop new products, services, features, and functionality.
 - Communicate with you for service-related purposes.

-You can delete your *Conversation, Chat and Pronunciation Analysis* data in our [Privacy Page](https://patter-pal.azurewebsites.net/Home/Privacy).
+You can delete your *Conversation, Chat and Pronunciation Analysis* data on our [Privacy Page](https://patter-pal.azurewebsites.net/Home/Privacy).